-Day 2: Saturday 26 September, Seville
+Day 2: Saturday 24 September, Seville

-- Welcome Meeting

 - Santa Cruz Quarter

 - Cathedral and Giralda

 - Alcázar of Seville

 - Welcome Dinner

-Following a Welcome Meeting at the hotel, we make our way to the Santa Cruz quarter, Seville's medieval ghetto.
+This morning we make our way to the Santa Cruz quarter, Seville's medieval ghetto.
 Despite its tiny streets, it grew in popularity in the 16th and 17th centuries.
 Aristocrats built small palaces here, conserving the original, picturesque street plan.
 A walk through this quarter will provide us with a unique opportunity to discover the shape of old Seville.